injaneity/brainbot-464/README.md

 ./setup_creation_service_credentials.sh --slot 1 --client-secret client_secret.json
 ```

 Run the same command with `--slot 2`, `--slot 3`, etc. (and their corresponding `client_secret_X.json` files) to register additional channels.
-The script keeps `.secrets/youtube.env` up to date with per-slot secrets plus a `YOUTUBE_ACCOUNT_SLOT` default, so you only need to flip that value to switch accounts.
+The script keeps the project root `.env` up to date with per-slot secrets plus a `YOUTUBE_ACCOUNT_SLOT` default, so you only need to flip that value to switch accounts.

 When you later start the stack via Docker, three creation-service containers spin up automatically, each pinned to one of those slots and listening to a dedicated Kafka topic: